EdDataScienceEES/tutorial-zacharyli1/tutorial/index.md

 ---
 layout: tutorial
-title: Zero-inflated models
+title: Zero-inflated Models Using DHARMa and glmmTMB
-subtitle:
+subtitle: Assessing ecological count data with an excess of zeros
-date:
+date: 2022-12-07
 author: Zachary Li
 tags: modelling
 ---